deavmi/twine/doc/03-router.md

 As we can see above we sweep the routing table firstly by a call to `routeSweep()`.

-We also see how we are eneumerating all `Link`(s) which are attached to the router (via its `LinkManager` (returned by `getLinkMan()`)).
+We also see how we are enumerating all `Link`(s) which are attached to the router (via its `LinkManager` (returned by `getLinkMan()`)).
 We would like to advertise all the routes in our table over all of these links.